con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 The object and the mind of concentration,
 The master of intelligent reflection—
 For by oneself alone is he experienced—
-The unmoving and ultimate beginning,
+Immovable, the ultimate beginning,
-Bearing embodiment in its three forms, (58)
+The holder of the three enlightened bodies, (58)

 * Note that VM comments on *mi g.yo ba*; *spyod yul ba* is evidently a scirbal error in the pratīka.